Kjell Ove Hauge

-Kjell Ove Hauge (born 20 February 1969) is a retired Norwegian shot putter and discus thrower, turned educator, later Head teacher.
+Kjell Ove Hauge (born 20 February 1969) is a Norwegian retired shot putter and discus thrower, turned educator, later Head teacher.
 As an athlete he represented Gloppen Athletics club.
-Since July 2013 Hauge is Principal at Kuben Upper Secondary School, the largest Upper Secondary School in Oslo.
+Since July 2013 Hauge is Principal at Kuben Upper Secondary School, the largest High School in Oslo.

 Biography

 Hauge was born in the town of Sandane at the west coast of Norway.
-He graduated from Firda Upper Secondary High School in 1988 and studied after this, physical scienceat Sogn og Fjordane University College.
+He graduated from Firda Upper Secondary High School in 1988 and studied after this, physical science at Sogn og Fjordane University College.
 From 1989 he did his conscription.
 From the fall of 1990 he was offered a scholarship from University of Texas at El Paso, got an early discharge from the military and entered the UTEP Miners Track and Field program.
 He got his Bachelor of Science in kinesiology at UTEP.

 After his athletic career he worked as a sports teacher at Bjerke Upper Secondary School in Oslo.
-He graduated Master for management fra BI Norwegian Business School in 2009 and got the position of director of school development at the same school.
-From 2010 her was manager for a vocational education drop-out project for the City of Oslo Education Authority.
-In July 2013 he became Principal at Oslos largest secondary school, Kuben Upper Secondary School.
+He got the position of director of school development at Bjerke, and graduated Master of management from BI Norwegian Business School in 2009.
+From 2010 her was project manager for a vocational education drop-out project for the City of Oslo Education Authority.
+In July 2013 he became Principal at Oslos largest upper secondary school, Kuben Upper Secondary School.

 Academic career

-Kuben Upper Secondary School in 2013 the school is the city of Oslo investment in Vocational education.
-Hauge took over the brand new school in 2013, a landmark in the burrow of Bjerke, and is responsible for 1850 students and 300 employees.
-Under Hauges management the school has become one of the mort applied schools in Oslo.
+Kuben Upper Secondary School is the municipality of Oslo's major investment in Vocational education.
+Hauge took over the brand new school in 2013, a landmark in the burrow of Bjerke, and is responsible for 1600 students and 300 employees.
+Under Hauge's management the school has become a beacon within vocational education and one of the most applied schools in Oslo.

-In 2017 Kuben received The European Quality Label for its skolens dropout prevention work.
-Kuben then was awarded the Benjamin Prize of 2018 for systematic work aganist rasism and dicrimination.
+In 2017 Kuben received The European Quality Label for prominent dropout prevention work.
+Kuben then was awarded the Benjamin Prize of 2018 for systematic work against racism and discrimination.